hasesuns/Homework/README.md

 predict[ 5 ] :  9.089      4.001
 ````

+## option
+measurement_sig and motion_sig can be set to arbitrary values.
-The results when measurement_sig is 10 and motion_sig = 1 are shown below
+The result when measurement_sig is 10 and motion_sig = 1 is shown below

 ````
     $ olkalmanflt 10 1